 Start by understanding what a local minimum/maximum is and what an absolute/global minimum/maximum is, and how these two are different.
 Figure 2 may help.
 Finding the minima and maxima of functions is a common problem in the sciences and social sciences and is one of the most important practical applications of calculus.
 It is not only absolute minima and maxima that matter in practice, local minima and maxima also play significant roles in the quantitative sciences.
 For example, in chemistry, matter typically wants to move from high energy states to low energy states.
 In other words, it tends to move toward the absolute minimum of some kind of energy function that describes its state.
-But a chemical that is at a local minimum of its energy function may be in a stable state even if it is not at the absolute minimum of the energy function.
+But a chemical that is at a local minimum of its energy function.
 For example, if you mix natural gas (methane) with oxygen at room temperature, nothing much happens.
 The mixture is stable, even though it is not at the absolute minimum of its possible energy states.
 It does in fact have a lower energy state: if the gas burns, it releases energy and thus moves to a lower energy state as water and carbon-dioxide.
 But a methane-oxygen mixture can exist for a long time without any such chemical reaction taking place, because it is at a local minimum of its possible energy states.